DiogoSoares3/Machine-Learning-Challenge/README.md

 If your predictive model is approved, how would you put it into production?

 - If the model is approved, I would export the model using the "joblib" or "pickle" package.
-After this, I would make an API and a database around this model based on the costumer demands.
+After this, I would create an API and a database around this model based on the customer demands.

 - The main endpoints of the API would be:

-    - A 'create-tables' endpoint that could create a PostgreSQl database containing all the test data sent by the costumer (air_system_present_year.csv) with the true labels, the predicted labels and the predicted probabilities.
-This table would be important for the decision-maker to make graphical analyses in a dashboard such as PowerBI, Qlik Sense or Tableau.
+    - A 'create-tables' endpoint that could create a PostgreSQL database containing all the test data sent by the customer (air_system_present_year.csv) with the true labels, the predicted labels, and the predicted probabilities.
+This table would be important for the decision-maker to make graphical analyses in a dashboard such as PowerBI, Qlik Sense, or Tableau.

-    - A 'predict' enpoint that predicts if a new data is 'neg' or 'pos' with the predicted proba.
+    - A 'predict' endpoint that predicts if new data is 'neg' or 'pos' with the predicted probability.

-    - A 'metrics' enpoint that returns the amount of true positives, true negatives, false positives, false negatives and the total cost related to these predictions.
+    - A 'metrics' endpoint that returns the amount of true positives, true negatives, false positives, false negatives, and the total cost related to these predictions.

-    - A 'model-info' that could return informations about the model, like its recall and all the best parametersthat went go through the hyperparameter optimization.
+    - A 'model-info' endpoint that could return information about the model, like its recall and all the best parameters that went through the hyperparameter optimization.

-    - Note: All these enpoints are located in the 'api/v1' directory.
+    - Note: All these endpoints are located in the 'api/v1' directory.

-- Create a 'requirements.txt' containig all of package dependecies
+- Create a 'requirements.txt' containing all package dependencies.

-- Containerizate the API.
-Make a Dockerfile to build an image for the web service (API) and run a docker-compose file to orquestrate the images related to the PostgreSQL database and the web service.
+- Containerize the API.
+Make a Dockerfile to build an image for the web service (API) and run a docker-compose file to orchestrate the images related to the PostgreSQL database and the web service.

 ### Question 15

 If the model is in production, how would you monitor it?

-- Performance Metrics Monitoring: Monitoring dashboards (e.g., Grafana, Kibana) to visualize performance metrics.
+- Performance Metrics Monitoring: Use monitoring dashboards (e.g., Grafana, Kibana) to visualize performance metrics.
 Set up alerts to notify when performance metrics fall below a certain threshold.

-- Data Drift and Concept Drift: Libraries such as Evidently AI or River to detect and monitor drift.
+- Data Drift and Concept Drift: Use libraries such as Evidently AI or River to detect and monitor drift.

-- Real-time Monitoring: Application Performance Monitoring (APM) tools like Prometheus can be used to monitor latency and throughput.
+- Real-time Monitoring: Use Application Performance Monitoring (APM) tools like Prometheus to monitor latency and throughput.

-- Model Explainability: Changes in feature importance scores over time.
-Tools like InterpretML provides explanations for model predictions.
+- Model Explainability: Monitor changes in feature importance scores over time.
+Tools like InterpretML provide explanations for model predictions.

 ### Question 16

 If the model is in production, how would you know when to retrain it?

-- Performance Degradation: The enpoint 'metrics' and model-info could be a good way to analyse a possible degradation of the model.
+- Performance Degradation: The endpoints 'metrics' and 'model-info' could be a good way to analyze possible degradation of the model.
 If the model's performance is decreasing.

 - User feedback about the model's predictions and predicted probabilities.